More Than Machines: Engineering, Entrepreneurship, and "The Hardest Fun You'll Ever Have"

 Want a deep dive into how our program works? > Watch our Parent Information Session Video to hear directly from our coaches and see the vision for the program.

 Please note: This video was made for the 2025-2026 season.
-We are constantly improving our program and have made some exciting updates to some of the details, including a longer schedule, new director/coaches, and updated volunteer requirements.
-While this video is a fantastic overview of our core values and the overall experience, please refer to the text on this page as the official source for current details.
+We are constantly improving our program and have made some exciting updates to some of the details, including a longer schedule, new director/coaches, and more.
+While this video is still a fantastic overview of our core values and the overall experience, please refer to the text on this page as the official source for current details.

 Our Competition Tiers